 When packing encaustic art for transportation, cover the face of the painting with wax paper.
 Do not use bubble wrap directly on the front of the painting as it may leave an imprint on the surface.
 For shipping, build a box the right size for the painting.

 Encaustic does not need to be protected by glass.
 A floater frame is an attractive option that also protects the edges of the painting from scratches, dents and chips.
 Works on paper may be framed under glass; ensure the glass is not in contact with the artwork.

 During the first 6-12 months, as the wax cures, an encaustic painting may develop bloom.
 Bloom is a naturally occurring hazy white residue.
 It may also occur if a painting is exposed to cold.
 Bloom can easily be removed by buffing the surface of the painting.

 Encaustic paintings can be buffed to a high gloss using a soft, lint-free cloth or pantyhose.
 If the original sheen has become dull over time, it can be brought back by repeating the buffing process.

-Once an encaustic painting has fully cured and hardened, it will shed dust and dirt more readily.
+Once an encaustic painting has fully cured and hardened it will repel dust.

 Have something to add?